Admin Guide: Using PowerShell with the Azure Information Protection unified client

 Prerequisite 1: The Azure Rights Management service must be activated

-If your Azure Information Protection tenant is not activated to apply protection, see the instructions for Activating Azure Rights Management.
+If your Azure Information Protection tenant is not activated, see the instructions for [Activating the protection service from Azure Information Protection.

 Prerequisite 2: To remove protection from files for others using your own account